AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47920-guest-order-allow-guest-checkout-off.md

 ---
-title: "ACSD-47920: orders as guest user via Rest API when Allow Guest Checkout off"
+title: "ACSD-47920:  can place orders as guest user via Rest API when Allow Guest Checkout off"
 description: Apply the ACSD-47559 patch to fix the Adobe Commerce issue where orders can be placed via Rest API as a guest user even when the _Allow Guest Checkout_ is turned off.
 ---